 Nothing can get your family in the Halloween spirit like carving a pumpkin together.
 To help ensure your children enjoy a fun and safe pumpkin-carving experience, we’ve put together this list of tips, tools, and general advice.

 A safe pumpkin-carving experience starts with choosing the right pumpkin.
-Here are a few tips for selecting the perfect one.
+Here's how to land the perfect one:

 According to the American Society for Surgery of the Hand, Halloween often results in serious hand injuries—requiring three to four months for rehabilitation.
 To help avoid a trip to the ER, take these precautions when carving your pumpkin.

 - Choose a location that is well lit and a work surface that’s sturdy.

 - Keep your hands and carving tools dry.

 - For added safety, leave the pumpkin top on so you don’t put your hand inside the pumpkin and risk cutting it.

 Never let a young child carve a pumpkin.
 If you allow your older child to create a jack-o’-lantern, supply them with age-appropriate carving tools and supervise them closely.

 To help keep your child’s interest, choose a design that’s easy to carve and won’t take long.
 Consider downloading a few pumpkin templates ahead of time, and let your child pick the one they like best.

 Tips to pull off the perfect pandemic pumpkin party